The Mondaloy File

 1990sRockwell Int'l

-2005Ruby Acq. / UTC ($700M)
+2005Ruby Acq. / UTC$700M

-2013GenCorp / Aerojet ($550M)
+2013GenCorp / Aerojet$550M

 The CFIUS gap

-The L3Harris 10-K filed February 12, 2026 does not mention CFIUS — the Committee on Foreign Investment in the United States — in relation to the AE Industrial transaction.
-Not once.
-Not in any other SEC filing between December 2025 and March 2026.
+The L3Harris 10-K filed February 12, 2026 does not mention CFIUS — the Committee on Foreign Investment in the United States — anywhere in relation to the AE Industrial transaction.
+Neither does any other SEC filing between December 2025 and March 2026.Documented

 CFIUS is the federal body that must review any foreign investment in critical American defense technology.
 Rocket propulsion alloys are regulated under ITAR.
 AE Industrial Partners is backed by unnamed sovereign wealth fund investors.
+Three possibilities exhaust the space:

 Find A Grave